 In other words, the bass guitar doesn’t have many super-high range frequencies, so you might as well attenuate them altogether.

 9) Use 1-5dB Adjustments

-	This holds true for many other instruments in the mix, as well.
+This holds true for many other instruments in the mix, as well, including piano which is the basis for almost every single MIDI keyboard (one reason I recommend getting the book PianoForAll from their site), but I digress.
 It’s always best to make very small changes to the EQ because it’s really not that necessary to attenuate or increase frequencies to the point where it’s completely unnatural, unless, of course, that’s your goal.

 If you’ve made huge adjustments to the EQ, as well, you may find that you’ll wind up with something that sounds out of place and weird, even so much to the point that listeners will notice, which is really saying something because the casual music listener doesn’t notice many subtle changes.

 In other words, here are some ranges to concern yourself with

 For the most part, these frequencies are so low that if increased too much, they’ll make the mix sound booming to the point of discomfort, but on the other hand, if you eliminate them altogether, it will just sound like there isn’t any heart or soul in the track.

 This range, similar to the sub-bass frequencies, is still quite warm and boomy, but they’re getting to the point where they’re beginning to sound more like “openness,” to me.